n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 `callocN()`, `reallocN()` etc.

-For each pool use a hash-table from base pointer to page index instead of a binary search to speed up page-search ([1]).
+For each pool use a hash-table from base pointer to page index instead of a binary search to speed up page-search ([Olshansky again](./inside-d-gc-by-dmitry-olshansky.md)).
 Use hash-table with open addressing and Fibonacci hashing, for instance, phobos-next's [`open_hashmap_or_hashset.c`](https://github.com/nordlow/phobos-next/blob/master/src/open_hashmap_or_hashset.d).
 This hash-table needs to be cleared up after mark phase or during allocation.